 - is necessary to name the relevant employee;

 The Danish DPA has not identified the relevant legal basis for the employer's processing of health information on its employees in relation to the COVID-19 outbreak.
-However, in Denmark the employer should be able to process such health data by relying on Article 9(2)(b) in GDPR and possibly also Section 12 of the Danish Data Protection Act on the basis of the health and safety duty referred to above.
+However, in Denmark the employer should be able to process such health data by relying on Article 9(2)(b) in GDPR and possibly Section 12 of the Danish Data Protection Act on the basis of the health and safety duty referred to above.

 Employers may also face situations where a customer/client requires travel or health information relating to their employees when visiting the customer/client's site.